Tentacle erotica: Manga

+Go Nagai has also been known for including scenes of tentacle rape in his stories, the most notable examples being Barabanba and MazinSaga.

 Live action

-The use of sexualized tentacles in live action films, while much rarer, started in American B-movie horror films and has since migrated to Japan.
+The use of sexualized tentacles in live-action films, while much rarer, started in American B-movie horror films and has since migrated to Japan.
 B-movie producer Roger Corman used the concept of tentacle rape in a brief scene in his 1970 film The Dunwich Horror, a film adaptation of the H. P. Lovecraft short story of the same name.
 Vice magazine identifies this as "perhaps cinema history's first tentacle-rape scene".

 A decade later, Corman would again use tentacle rape while producing Galaxy of Terror, released in 1980.
-Arguably the most notorious example of tentacle rape to date, Corman directed a scene in which actress Taaffe O'Connell, playing an astronaut on a future space mission, is captured, raped, and killed by a giant, tentacled worm.
-The film borrows the concept of the "id monster" from the 1950s film Forbidden Planet, with the worm being a manifestation of O'Connell's character's fears.
+Corman also directed a scene in which actress Taaffe O'Connell, playing an astronaut on a future space mission, is captured, raped, and killed by a giant, tentacled worm.
+The film borrows the concept of the "Id Monster" from the 1950s film Forbidden Planet, with the worm being a manifestation of O'Connell's character's fears.
 The scene was graphic enough that the film's director, B. D. Clark, refused to helm it, and O'Connell refused to do the full nudity required by Corman, so Corman directed the scene himself and used a body double for some of the more graphic shots.
-Initially given an X-rating by the Motion Picture Association of America, small cuts were made to the scene which changed the film's rating to "R".
+Initially given an X-rating by the Motion Picture Association of America, small cuts were made to the scene, which changed the film's rating to "R.".

 Sam Raimi's The Evil Dead includes a scene where actress Ellen Sandweiss' character is attacked by the possessed woods she walks through.
-The evil spirit inhabiting the woods uses tree limbs and branches to ensnare, strip, and rape her, possessing her through the sexual acts in a way reminiscent to that in which tentacles are depicted in other pieces of media.
+The evil spirit inhabiting the woods uses tree limbs and branches to ensnare, strip, and rape her, possessing her through the sexual acts in a way reminiscent of that in which tentacles are depicted in other pieces of media.
 The scene was repeated in a shorter version in the sequel, Evil Dead II, released in 1987.

-Another film, about the life of artist Katsushika Hokusai, was the Japanese made 1981 film Edo Porn, which featured the Dream of the Fisherman's Wife painting in a live action depiction.
-In the film Possession a woman copulates with a tentacled creature, although the tentacles themselves are never explicitly shown to penetrate her.
+The 1981 Japanese film Edo Porn, about the life of artist Katsushika Hokusai, featured the Dream of the Fisherman's Wife painting in a live-action depiction.
+In the 1981 film Possession, a woman copulates with a tentacled creature, although the tentacles themselves are never explicitly shown to penetrate her.

-The popularity of these films has led to the subsequent production of numerous live action tentacle films in Japan from the 1990s to the present day.
+The popularity of these films has led to the subsequent production of numerous live-action tentacle films in Japan from the 1990s to the present day.
 The theme rarely appears in adult American cinema and art; one example is American artist Zak Smith, who painted several works featuring octopuses and porn stars in various stages of intercourse.
-In 2016, Amat Escalante directed the art house film The Untamed, which depicts a live-action scene between the female protagonist and a tentacled space alien.
+In 2016, Amat Escalante directed the art-house film The Untamed, which depicts a live-action scene between the female protagonist and a tentacled space alien.